Fast radio bursts trigger aftershocks resembling earthquakes, but not solar flares: Comparison with earthquakes and solar flares

 Then these results can be interpreted as each event produces at most one aftershock at a rate consistent with the Omori-Utsu law, $r_m \, \xi \propto (\Delta t + \tau)^{-p}$, where all events are treated on the same footing and there is no distinction between mainshocks and aftershocks.
 Such a model is called ETAS (epidemic-type aftershock sequence) in earthquake studies and is known to explain earthquake data well \citep{Ogata1999,Saichev2006,deArcangelis2016}.

 Further similarities between FRBs and earthquakes can be pointed out.
 The branching ratio $n$ is about 0.1--0.5 for both FRBs and earthquakes (Tables \ref{table:FRB} and \ref{table:EQ}), which is also similar to those found in past earthquake studies \citep{Saichev2006,deArcangelis2016}.
 The power law flattens at $\Delta t \lesssim \tau$, and $\tau$ is about 1--10 msec for FRBs and 0.3--3 min for earthquakes, which are close to the typical duration of the respective phenomena.
-It should also be noted that the correlated aftershock rate ($r_m \xi$) is stable both in FRBs and earthquakes (bottom panels of Figs. \ref{fig:FRB_xi1D} and \ref{fig:EQ_xi1D}), even though the mean event rate $r_m$ of uncorrelated events varies widely with changes of source activity (and also with the choice of region and its area size for earthquakes).
+It should also be noted that the correlated aftershock rate ($r_m \, \xi$) is stable both in FRBs and earthquakes (bottom panels of Figs. \ref{fig:FRB_xi1D} and \ref{fig:EQ_xi1D}), even though the mean event rate $r_m$ of uncorrelated events varies widely with changes of source activity (and also with the choice of region and its area size for earthquakes).
 The aftershock rates of the three different FRB sources are not significantly different, but the rate fluctuations are even smaller within each source.
 This indicates that aftershocks are not caused by the activity of the source as a whole, but by the changes induced by each individual event.
 Finally, there is little correlation between $\Delta t$ and $\Delta \lg E$ in either FRBs or earthquakes ($\xi$ almost constant against $\Delta \lg E$ in Figs. \ref{fig:FRB_L21}, \ref{fig:EQ_narita_b311}, and \ref{fig:FRB_H22}--\ref{fig:EQ_izumo}).

 In fact, a slight time-magnitude correlation has been reported by detailed statistical tests for earthquakes \citep{Lippiello2008,deArcangelis2016,Zhang2023b}.
 Asymmetry with respect to $\Delta \lg E$ (more negative $\Delta \lg E$ pairs, i.e., aftershock energy smaller than mainshock) may also be evident in some of our earthquake data sets: Narita (b311, Fig. \ref{fig:EQ_narita_b311}), Choshi (Fig. \ref{fig:EQ_choshi}), and Izumo (Fig. \ref{fig:EQ_izumo}).
-Similar asymmetry about $\Delta \lg E$ may also exist but not be visible in FRB data, due to selection effects caused by detection limits.
-Careful verification by future observations would be desirable.
+Similar asymmetry about $\Delta \lg E$ is not visible in the FRB data, but it may be due to a narrow dynamic range of $E$ caused by detection limits.
+Careful verification by future studies would be desirable.